EricGomesGregory/DnD-Wulfgar/Wulfgar/Creatures/Humanoids/Characters/WitchAndHunter/Zullie.md

 ### History
-Zullie is the daughter of a lesser noble from
+Zullie is the daughter of a lesser noble from the once emerging nation of Farron.
+When she was a child her nation was destroyed in the war of the kings and as a way to protect her from the war her father abandoned her in the care of a wizard known as Logan.

+Under his tutelage Zullie grew into a powerful witch

 ### Character Trais